marinebijon28/formation-Devenez-developpeur-Java-udemy/README.md

 The JVM create with the source code a .class which contain bytecode.

+# visibility or access modifier
+Visibility or access modifier :
+- public : make the following accessible from anywhere
+- private : make the not following accessible from anywhere except in this class
+- protected : make visible in the class where it is declared, in the same package, or any inheriting class
+- package : is the default value for each methods, property,etc..
+Package not should write. there make the following accessible to any class of the moment that it is in the package

 # class System
 - not needs to instantiate this class. example use System: